Top things to do in Osaka, Japan

 Not far from Dotonbori and Denden Town, Namba is both Osaka's transportation hub and an extremely popular shopping destination.

-The Shinsaibashi Arcade is a great place to kick things off, while more highend brands can be found a block west on tree-lined Midosuji avenue.
+We recommend kicking things off in the massive, covered Shinsaibashi Arcade.
+More highend brands can be found a block west on tree-lined Midosuji avenue.
 Keep walking west and you'll hit Amerika-Mura ("American Village"), known for its vintage shops.

 You'll also want to visit Namba Parks.
-It's a shopping mall with a multi-storey outdoor garden in which visitors can walk through an outdoor trail, passing lovely foliage and waterfalls along the way.
+It's a shopping mall with a multi-storey outdoor garden in which visitors can walk through a gradually ascending trail, passing lovely foliage and waterfalls along the way.

 Designed by American architect Jon Jerde and completed in 2003, the mall is connected to the massive Namba Station, which is connected to the Takashimaya Department Store.
 Getting lost is pretty much guaranteed.